 So, let’s get practical and single out the best cryptocurrency wallet for each individual case.

-1. Exodus: Best Mobile Wallet App
+4. Exodus: Best Mobile Wallet App with Desktop Features

 If you are a beginner Bitcoin enthusiast, you will probably aim to buy and sell small amounts of cryptocurrency to get familiar and comfortable with the technology.

 The most welcoming medium of storage, in that sense, is software wallets as they are intuitive and easy-to-navigate.
-Although there are plenty of great solutions, we can single out Exodus as the most beginner-friendly one.
+Although there are plenty of great solutions, we can single out Exodus as one of the most beginner-friendly one.